pietheinstrengholt/rssmonster/README.md

 * Cosmetic: When moving feeds between categories, change the count for the category
 * Show a welcome screen when the database is empty
 * Drag and drop on Tablet?
-* Settings page
-* Improve Smartphone usability by navigating to feed categories

 #### Credits